Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Introduction

 \section{Introduction}

-Suppose we have available individual data from an internal study for the investigation of a particular scientific purpose.
-It is appealing to fuse together external datasets from different sources with the internal data to improve statistical inference.
-Methods for data fusion with external individual data have grown in popularity in recent years \citep[e.g.,][]{yang2020combining,li2023improving,li2021efficient,sun2018semiparametric,chen2021minimax}.
-However, sometimes it is impossible to access the individual data due to ethics and privacy concerns and one can only have certain summary statistics from the external studies.
-Meta-analysis has been widely applied to integrate summary statistics on a common parameter from multiple studies \citep[e.g.,][]{singh2005combining,lin2010relative,kundu2019generalized,li2020causal}, but it becomes challenging if participating studies are analyzed with different statistical models and are concerned with different parameters.
+Suppose individual data from an internal study is available to investigate a particular scientific purpose.
+It is appealing to fuse external datasets from different sources with the internal data to improve statistical inference.
+Methods for data fusion with external individual data have grown in popularity in recent years \citep[e.g.,][]{yang2020combining,li2023improving,li2023efficient,sun2018semiparametric,chen2021minimax}.
+However, sometimes it is impossible to access the individual data due to ethics and privacy concerns and one can only have certain summary statistics from external studies.
+Meta-analysis has been widely applied to integrate summary statistics on a common parameter from multiple studies \citep[e.g.,][]{singh2005combining,lin2010relative,li2020causal}, but it becomes challenging if participating studies are analyzed with different statistical models and are concerned with different parameters.
 In order to assimilate various types of summary statistics from multiple sources, previous authors have developed a suite of methods which essentially view external summary statistics as certain constraints on the internal data distribution.
-For example, \citet[Section 3.2 Example 3]{bickel1993efficient} established the semiparametric theory for using external summary statistics as moment equation constraints; \cite{qin2000miscellanea} proposed an empirical likelihood method and \cite{chatterjee2016constrained} proposed a constrained maximum likelihood approach, which leverage summary statistics obtained from a large external dataset to improve estimation efficiency for a parametric model for the internal dataset.
-In situations where the uncertainty of external summary statistics is negligible, these methods can achieve higher efficiency than the maximum likelihood estimate based solely on the internal individual data.
-Nonetheless, \cite{zhang2020generalized} cautioned that if the uncertainty of external summary statistics is not negligible, the efficiency gain of the constrained maximum likelihood estimate is not guaranteed, and paradoxically, it can be even less efficient.
-Such an efficiency paradox may arise when the sample size of external studies is comparable or smaller than that of the internal study. \citet{zhang2020generalized} developed a generalized data integration method (GIM) for inference about the parameter of a parametric model for the internal data, which is able to account for uncertainty of external summary statistics and to avoid the efficiency paradox.
-However, in many empirical applications the parameter of interest is a functional of the internal data distribution and it is desirable to only assume a semiparametric or nonparametric model rather than a parametric model.
-Familiar examples include the average treatment effect in causal inference and the outcome mean in missing data analysis.
-It is so far not clear whether or how the efficiency paradox can be avoided in this situation.
+For example, \citet[Section 3.2 Example 3]{bickel1993efficient} established the semiparametric theory for using external summary statistics as moment equation constraints; \cite{qin2000miscellanea} proposed an empirical likelihood method and \cite{chatterjee2016constrained} proposed a constrained maximum likelihood approach, which leverage summary statistics obtained from a large external dataset to improve estimation efficiency for a parametric model of the internal dataset.
+In situations where the uncertainty of external summary statistics is negligible, these methods can achieve higher efficiency than the maximum likelihood estimator based solely on the internal individual data.
+Nonetheless, \cite{zhang2020generalized} cautioned that if the uncertainty of external summary statistics is not negligible, the efficiency gain of the constrained maximum likelihood estimator is not guaranteed, and paradoxically, it can be even less efficient than the maximum likelihood estimator based on internal individual data solely.